-Havre de Grace — locally pronounced “HAV-eh deh Grace,” but “HAVE’r dee Grace” also works — is possibly the coolest small town on the Chesapeake Bay’s Western Shore.
+Havre de Grace — pronounced locally as “HAV-eh deh Grace,” but “HAVE’r dee Grace” also works — is possibly the coolest small town on the Chesapeake Bay’s Western Shore.
 And, it’s easy to get to, just off Maryland’s I-95.

 The city center is surrounded by historic homes which make for a nice walkabout, and the unusually large downtown is full of former mercantile buildings a block or two from the Susquehanna River where it opens into the Bay.